omninonsense/jekyll-emoji/README.md

 This is due to the fact that HTML encoding is done in a post-processing step to simplify and speed up the implementation.

+## Development

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/omninonsense/jekyll-emoji.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## Thanks

+The following parties deserve my gratitude:
+ - [Emoji One](http://emojione.com/) for creating emojis that I actually *like*, as opposed to not mind.
+ - [@YorickPeterse](https://github.com/YorickPeterse) for introducing me to [Oga](https://github.com/YorickPeterse).
+It was &lt;3&gt;&lt;/3&gt; at first sight!

 ## License